 This application intends to create further residential accommodation, by excavating to the rear of the property.
-This will include extending the lower ground floor and excavating a further half story depth as part of the new extension, to provide a full height room.
+This will include extending the existing lower ground floor and excavating a further half story depth as part of the new extension, to provide a full height room at the centre only, of the rear extension.
 Light wells are to be formed to the front, side (reopen existing) and the rear (as a private garden) of the lower ground level, as shown on the Architects plans.

 The existing property comprises loadbearing external and party solid brick walls and suspended timber floors and roof.
-It has solid concrete ground floor slab.
-The basement will be accessed via new stairs, between the existing building and the new accommodation at the rear.
+It has a solid concrete lower ground floor slab.
+The basement will be accessed via new stairs, between the existing building and in the new accommodation at the rear.